-The Republican party released the details of their Tax Cuts and Jobs Act last week.
+The Republican Party released the details of their Tax Cut and Jobs Act in 2017.
 Much of the focus has been on individual tax rates and the status of certain individual deductions.
 In addition, its supporters have touted how it is great for small businesses.
 When you look at the details, however, the plan is not as helpful to active small business owners as initially projected.

 One of the primary benefits promoted by the GOP in the proposal is the reduction of the corporate tax rate from 35% to 20%.
 While that would help many small businesses with high profits, the bill included an important rule shrinking the benefit for moderately profitable small business owners.

-How Are Small Businesses Taxed Without the New Bill?
+How Are Small Businesses Taxed Without the 2017 Bill?